Reason

 Details: Loops

 Loops are discouraged in most cases.
-Instead functional programming patterns
+Instead functional programming patterns like map, filter, or reduce can usually be used in their place.

-For (incrementing) | for (i in 0 to 9) {...} (inclusive) |
+For (incrementing)for (i in 0 to 9) {...} (inclusive)

-For (decrementing) | for (i in 9 downto 0) {...} (inclusive) |
+For (decrementing)for (i in 9 downto 0) {...} (inclusive)

 Modules